Andre-LA/nene/docs/audio.md

 function Sound:destroy()
 ```

+Destroy the sound and resets to zeroed state,

-Destroy the sound, it will first stop it and then free the sound's memory.
+> Note: It will first stop the sound and then free the sound's memory.

 Related MixWrapper documentation:
 * [MixWrapper.free_chunk](wrappers/mix.md#mixwrapperfree_chunk)